Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 1. joy ("muditâ) : may all mother-sentient beings enjoy happiness and the causes of happiness : this is the act of rejoicing in the happiness of others ;

-2. love ("maitri") : may all mother-sentient beings be free from suffering and the causes of suffering : this is wishing every other not to be afflicted with suffering ;
+2. love ("maitri") : may all mother-sentient beings be free from suffering and the causes of suffering : this is wishing every other not to be afflicted with suffering, or an act of love ;

-3. compassion ("karunâ") : may all mother-sentient beings realize the greatest happiness : freedom of suffering : this moves beyond merely wishing, but refers to actually realizing or contributing to the happiness of every other being ;
+3. compassion ("karunâ") : may all mother-sentient beings realize the greatest happiness : freedom of suffering : this moves beyond merely wishing, but refers to actually realizing or contributing to the happiness of every other being, or an act of compassion (charity) ;

-4. equanimity ("upeksâ") : may all mother-sentient beings abide in equanimity, free from attachments to loved ones, free from hatred of foes : this is dealing with every other with impartiality.
+4. equanimity ("upeksâ") : may all mother-sentient beings abide in equanimity, free from attachments to loved ones, free from hatred of foes : this is dealing with every other with impartiality or an act of fairness.

-These practices involve Calm Abiding on these virtuous objects.
+These practices involve Calm Abiding on all these virtuous objects.

 Kamalaśila (ca. 700 - 750 CE), integrated the "pâramitâs" & "bhûmis" in five "paths".
 These form the basis for the understanding of the Path of the Bodhisattva in Tibetan schools like the Gelugpas :

-2. Path of Preparation : entered upon the generation of "superior seeing", a deep conceptual insight into emptiness, the fundamental nature of all phenomena, is realized by way of Insight Meditation.
+2. Path of Preparation : entered upon the generation of "superior seeing" or "special insight", a deep calming conceptual insight into emptiness, the fundamental nature of all phenomena, is realized by way of Insight Meditation.
 Once achieved, this full conceptual understanding is irreversible.
-This preparation is necessary to directly perceive emptiness, for when the conceptual mind is truly convinced of the rational grounds for the absence of substantiality, it has the power to identify the illusions of conventional reality, generating the conceptual antidote for self-grasping ;
+This preparation is necessary to directly perceive emptiness, for when the conceptual mind is truly convinced of the rational grounds for the absence of substantiality, it has the power to identify the illusions of conventional reality, generating the conceptual antidote for acquired (intellectual) self-grasping ;

-3. Path of Seeing : after this full understanding, a direct experience of emptiness during meditative equipoise is at hand.
-Then the Bodhisattva enters the First Stage ("bhûmi") and is called a "Superior Bodhisattva" ("Ârya").
+3. Path of Seeing : after this full conceptual understanding, a direct experience of emptiness during meditative equipoise happens.
+Then, the Bodhisattva enters the First Stage ("bhûmi") and is called a "Superior Bodhisattva" ("Ârya").
 Acquired self-grasping is eliminated.
 To eliminate the subtle & very subtle delusions (caused by subtle & very subtle innate self-grasping hindering omniscience), the Bodhisattva has to train further ;

 The Bodhisattva Vow